 Prostitution, solicitation and related crimes such as human trafficking are serious offenses in Maryland.
-Even requesting the services of a prostitute without taking any further action could result in a large fine and a year of jail time, while more serious offenses such as profiting from prostitution could lead to 10 years in jail and a fine of up to $10,000.
-With the help of a proven, qualified Maryland prostitution and solicitation defense attorney, you can fight these charges using the strongest legal defenses available, potentially leading to a reduction in your charges or even acquittal.
+Even requesting the services of a prostitute without taking any further action could result in a large fine and a year of jail time, while more serious offenses such as profiting from prostitution could lead to 10 years’ imprisonment and a fine of up to $10,000.00.
+With the help of a proven, qualified Maryland prostitution and solicitation defense attorney, you can fight these charges using the strongest legal defenses available, potentially negotiating a reduction in your charges or even acquittal.

 Prostitution Law Info

 - Receiving Earnings of Prostitute